 Jesse and Richie go behind the scenes with Shannon Rollins the wife and business partner of Kent Rollins.
 They run KentRollins.com — Cowboy Cooking.
 Kent is the celebrity chef who has appeared on many cooking shows — Chopped, Cutthroat Kitchen and Throwdown! with Bobby Flay.

-They discuss growing a YouTube channel including strategies and tools to grow to 500,000 followers.
+They discuss growing a YouTube channel including strategies and tools to grow to 1.5 million followers.

 Jesse: Happy Friday, Richie.